citizenos/etherpad-lite-heroku/README.md

 #### Locally

+After first checkout:

+* Run: `git submodule init && git submodule update` - this will update Etherpad submodule

+To run the app:

 * `npm run start-dev`

 **NOTE:** When running locally with Citizen OS API, you may run into issues with certificate chain validation because of the API calls.
 In that case for **DEV ONLY** you can turn off the validation starting the app `NODE_TLS_REJECT_UNAUTHORIZED=0 npm run start-dev`.